Pacific Northwest National Laboratory Post Doc Research Associate - Polymer Composites in RICHLAND, Washington

 Division: Energy Processes and Materials

 We seek an outstanding researcher with expertise in plastics and polymer composite materials, with an emphasis on understanding and predicting crack damage during slow crack growth in polymeric materials.
 The Applied Materials & Manufacturing Group at PNNL develops high performance materials and innovative manufacturing processing approaches.
-We work to reduce the impact of materials and their manufacture on the environment, and we also research the impact of the working environment on material performance.
+We work to reduce the impact of materials and their manufacture on the environment, and we also research the impact of the working environment on material performance in severe environmental conditions, such as those in high pressure hydrogen atmospheres.
 This position will support business lines associated lightweight vehicle components, energy storage and delivery systems, and other markets where predictive understanding of the structure and properties of polymer materials over their service life are of interest to the Department of Energy and other sponsors.

 This position will be hands-on and involve sample preparation, testing, and characterization of polymers and composite materials.
 The position holder will prepare test items and build test systems for measuring the performance of polymers in challenging environments.
 Their primary responsibility will be to characterize material chemical, physical, and mechanical properties and to help inform models and methods to understand and predict material lifetime performance.